Active

 method based on the textbook.
 The Layered Curriculum periods

-had less than half the number of student failures than the
+had less than half the number of student failures than the other

-in my general biology classroom, Layered Curriculum dramatically
+biology classroom, Layered Curriculum dramatically increased

-(time on task) and it reduces classroom management problems.
+task) and it reduces classroom management problems.

 Educational